smped/BiocAsia/README.md

 ## Friday: 6 December, 2019

 Morning presentations are in The Hub, outside of Charles Perkins Centre main entry.
-Afternoon workshops in Seminar Room 1.1.
+Afternoon workshops in Dry Lab 1.1, Dry Lab 1.2 and Dry Lab 1.3.

 ### Provisional Timetable